mmakaay/flask_micron/documentation/developers/plugins.rst

 Plugin Context
 --------------

-Every hook function in a plugin receives the same input: a :class:`MicronPluginContext
+Every hook function in a plugin is called with the same argument: a :class:`MicronPluginContext
-<flask_micron.micron_plugin_context.MicronPluginContext>`.
+<flask_micron.micron_plugin_context.MicronPluginContext>` object.
 This object
-holds the data that is required by plugins for request handling.
+holds the data that are required by plugins for request handling.
+The following properties are availble in the context:

+* **function**: The function that is wrapped by the MicronMethod.
+* **config**: The configuration for the MicronMethod, flattened as a dict (see :ref:`dev_plugins_configurable`)
+* **input**: The input data for the function (the Flask ``request`` translated into a Python data structure).
+* **output**: The return value of the function.
+* **response**: The Flask Response object to return to the caller.
+* **error**: The exception object, in case an unhandled exception is raised from a plugin.

-At the start of a request, a context object is created by :class:`MicronMethod
-<flask_micron.micron_method.MicronMethod>`.
-Then, all plugin hook functions
-are called with this context object as their input.
+At the start of a request, a context object is created by the :class:`MicronMethod <flask_micron.micron_method.MicronMethod>`.
+Then, all plugin hook functions are called with this context object as their input.
 The hook functions are responsible for enriching the context data.

-When writing a plugin, then keep in mind that the hooks represent a logical request handling flow.
-Consequently, for each hook there is a specific
-way in which the context data should be used.
+The hooks represent a logical request handling flow.
+Consequently, for each hook there is a specific way in which the context data should be used.
 In the table below, you can find the data access rules for all context properties.

-* WRITE: The hook must only store data
-* MODIFY: The hook can read the data and is allowed to modify / replace it
-* READ: The hook must only read the data

 +--------------------+----------+--------+--------+--------+----------+-------+
 | Hook name          | function | config | input  | output | response | error |